blangel/leafy/README.md

 #### First Seed Storage

 The First Seed is stored encrypted within the user's device (via the [secure_storage](https://pub.dev/packages/flutter_secure_storage) library).
 To facilitate recovery scenarios, this data is also stored on one or more Companion Device(s).
-On the Companion Device the data is stored encrypted (via the [secure_storage](https://pub.dev/packages/flutter_secure_storage) library) as well as encrypted (via the companion's own First Seed's public key) on the companion's associated Remote Account.
+On the Companion Device the data is stored encrypted (via the [secure_storage](https://pub.dev/packages/flutter_secure_storage) library) as well as encrypted (via the companion's own First Seed) on the companion's associated Remote Account.
 If the user has [elected to use a password/passphrase](#3-optional-passwordpassphrase), the data is first encrypted via the password/passphrase using [Fernet encryption](https://cryptography.io/en/latest/fernet/) before being given to the Companion Device(s).

 #### Second Seed Storage